GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/modifying-and-storing-again-the-image-urls-from-all-image-blocks-in-a-post/en.md

           by: { key: "attributes" }
         )
           @underJSONObjectProperty(
-            by: { key: "alt" }
+            by: { key: "url" }
             failIfNonExistingKeyOrPath: false
           )
             @export(
-              as: "coreImageAltItems"
+              as: "coreImageURLItems"
             )
   }
 }